-Lake Area Tech Apprenticeship, Admissions, Financial Aid, and/or VA staff are available to answer any questions regarding program requirements and financial aid benefits.
+Lake Area Technical College Apprenticeship, Admissions, Financial Aid, and/or VA staff are available to answer any questions regarding program requirements and financial aid benefits.

 Pre-apprenticeship training is a great way for participants to explore and learn about exciting careers in high-demand fields.
 Some of the training we offer that teach basic technical and job-readiness skills are:

 - Bring Your ‘A’ Game To Work